opnfv/kvmfornfv/docs/userguide/kvmfornfv.cyclictest-dashboard.userguide.rst

 3. Memory_Stress-Idle Graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-`Memory_Stress-Idle`_ graph displays the Average,Maximum and Minimum latency values obtained by running Idle_Idle test-type of the Cyclictest.
-Idle_Idle implies that Memory stress is applied on the Host and no stress on the Guest.
+`Memory_Stress-Idle`_ graph displays the Average, Maximum and Minimum latency values obtained by running Memory-stress_Idle test-type of the Cyclictest.
+Memory-stress_Idle implies that Memory stress is applied on the Host and no stress on the Guest.

 .. _Memory_Stress-Idle: http://testresults.opnfv.org/grafana/dashboard/db/kvmfornfv-cyclictest?panelId=12&fullscreen